Thick Lemon Tart

 I once spent a great deal of time trying every sort of lemon tart imaginable in order to come up with the definitive version.

 And here it is - thicker than is usual, which, quite rightly I think, includes much more filling than pastry.
 If you want to serve it warm you can prepare everything in advance - and pour the filling in just before you bake it.
-You can now watch how to make Thick Lemon Tart in our Cookery School Quiches and Tarts video below.
+You can now watch how to make Thick Lemon Tart in our Cookery School Quiches and Tarts Video, just click the image to play.

 Begin by making the pastry as described in shortcrust pastry recipe below, or you can watch how to make it in our Cookery School video, sifting in the icing sugar into the rubbed in mixture then adding the yolk with the water before making the dough.